 Figure 15 above shows the relationship between the various template files and the Observation Blocks processed by BOB.
-Specifically, there should be a template for each different kind of exposure that the instrument is capable of making.
+Specifically, there should be a template for each different kind of exposure (or pattern of exposures) that the instrument is capable of making.
 Each template is associated with an unique way of making an observation with the instrument, and is associated with a reference setup file that contains a list of the parameter keywords and values needed to set up the instrument for making that kind of observation.
-(For example, the reference setup file for a HOWFS observation will select the HOWFS intermediate filter).
 A template can incorporate one or more template signature source files, and these contain descriptions of the parameters associated with different instrument components (e.g. the filter mechanism).
 Template signature source files can refer to the instrument summary file, which contains a comprehensive description of the capabilities of the instrument - the allowed ranges for various instrument configuration parameters and the choices an observer can make.

-The naming convention for template signature files is defined in "Common Software for Templates", [RD39].
+The naming convention for template signature files is defined in "Common Software for Templates", [RD40].
 Each file name has the form